 - Unsupervised models look for patterns in existing data, e.g. grouping students based on similarities in their behavior in courses.

 At the present time, Moodle Learning Analytics only supports supervised models.

 While we hope to include pre-trained models with the Moodle core installation in the future, at the current time we do not have large enough data sets to train a model for external use.
-(If you would like to help contribute data for this effort, please see the Moodle Learning Analytics Working Group.)

 The model code includes criteria for "training" and "prediction" data sets.
 For example, only courses with enrolled students and an end date in the past can be used to train the Students at risk of dropping out model, because it is impossible to determine whether a student dropped out until a course has ended.
 On the other hand, for this model to make predictions, there must be a course with students enrolled that has started, but not yet ended.